ULiaYes00/izing-model/README.md

 The program generates:

-- Spin configurations at $T=1.0$, $2.0$, $T_c$, $3.0$, and $4.0
+* Spin configurations at $T=1.0$, $T=2.0$, $T=T_c$, $T=3.0$, and $T=4.0$
-- An animation of spin evolution near the critical temperature
+* An animation of spin evolution near the critical temperature
-- Temperature-dependent comparisons of energy, absolute magnetization, and heat capacity for Metropolis and Gibbs sampling
+* Temperature-dependent comparisons of energy, absolute magnetization, and heat capacity for Metropolis and Gibbs sampling

+The thermodynamic observables obtained with Metropolis and Gibbs sampling are compared over the full temperature range to examine the consistency of both Monte Carlo approaches.

 Low temperatures generally produce ordered spin regions, while high temperatures produce a more disordered state.